symPiotr/amplicon_analysis_pipeline/README.md

 ### Section 4.
 Where is the data?
 Preliminary analyses.
 _... work in progress ..._

 By default, the Symbiosis Evolution Group amplicon sequencing data are copied to the shared space on the computing cluster: **/mnt/matrix/symbio/raw_data**.
-For each of the sequencing runs, we have a dedicated directory with the name that includes the sequencing run's date.
+For each of the sequencing runs, we have a dedicated directory with the name that includes the date when sequencing took place.
 Within each of the directories, we have files corresponding to the forward and reverse read (R1 & R2) for each of the libraries included in that lane.
 Typically, the first character of the file name represents one of the "projects" grouping samples from a single experiment.
 ```
-piotr.lukasik@fsm:~$ ls -l /mnt/matrix/symbio/raw_data/ | head
+piotr.lukasik@fsm:~$ ls -l /mnt/matrix/symbio/raw_data/ | head -5
 total 896
 dr-xr-xr-x  3 piotr.lukasik symbio  32768 Nov  7  2019 20191008_Pilot_IBA_MiSeq
 dr-xr-xr-x  3 piotr.lukasik symbio  32768 Dec 19  2019 20191109_MiSeq_first_run
 dr-xr-xr-x  3 piotr.lukasik symbio  40960 Feb 19  2020 20191127_MiSeq_2nd_run
 dr-xr-xr-x  2 piotr.lukasik symbio  53248 Mar 19  2020 20200316_MiSeq_3rd
-dr-xr-xr-x  2 piotr.lukasik symbio  53248 Apr  6  2020 20200324_MiSeq_rerun
-dr-xr-xr-x  2 piotr.lukasik symbio  45056 May 22  2020 20200519_Miseq
-dr-xr-xr-x  2 piotr.lukasik symbio 159744 Dec  4 20:22 20200730_MiSeq
-dr-xr-xr-x  2 piotr.lukasik symbio 122880 Dec  4 20:18 20200830_MiSeq
-dr-xr-xr-x  2 piotr.lukasik symbio 147456 Sep 29 15:08 20200924_MiSeq
 piotr.lukasik@fsm:~$ ls -l /mnt/matrix/symbio/raw_data/20200924_MiSeq | head -5
 total 8436000
 -r--r--r-- 1 piotr.lukasik symbio   7601229 Sep 29 15:05 A-CIXPIL_S44_L001_R1_001.fastq.gz